Cerno-b/mtg-turing-machine/README.md

 # Magic: The Gathering Turing Machine

-A compiler that converts any [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) into a Magic: The Gathering Turing machine (MTG-TM), which allows to run programs within the game of Magic: The Gathering.
+A compiler that converts any [Turing machine](https://en.wikipedia.org/wiki/Turing_machine) into a Magic: The Gathering Turing machine (*MTG-TM*).
+This allows to run programs within the game of *Magic: The Gathering*.

-Based on the brilliant paper [Magic: The Gathering is Turing Complete](https://arxiv.org/abs/1904.09828) by Alex Churchill, Stella Biderman and Austin Herrick.
+Based on the awesome paper [*Magic: The Gathering is Turing Complete*](https://arxiv.org/abs/1904.09828) by Alex Churchill, Stella Biderman and Austin Herrick.

-This video gives an overview about the conversion algorithm: https://www.youtube.com/watch?v=YzXoFldEux.
-As you will see, the resulting machines are prohibitively slow even for rather simple problems.
+Here is an overview video about the conversion algorithm: https://www.youtube.com/watch?v=YzXoFldEux.
+As you will see, unfortunately the resulting machines are prohibitively slow even for rather simple problems.

-The conversion is done in four steps:
+The conversion from Turing machine to MTG:TM is done in four steps:
 - convert the Turing machine to a binary Turing machine (that only uses the symbols 0 and 1)
 - convert the binary Turing machine to a [2-tag](https://en.wikipedia.org/wiki/Tag_system) system
-- convert the 2-tag system to a string that can be emulated by a [universal Turing machine](https://en.wikipedia.org/wiki/Universal_Turing_machine), specifically a UTM(2,18)
+- convert the 2-tag system to a string that can be emulated by a [universal Turing machine](https://en.wikipedia.org/wiki/Universal_Turing_machine), specifically a *UTM(2,18)*
-- recreate the UTM(2,18) and its tape string within a game of Magic: The Gathering
+- recreate the UTM(2,18) and its tape string within a game of *Magic: The Gathering*

 ## Installation